Dattatreya Square is the oldest square among the four charming squares of Bhaktapur.

+As the other squares of Bhaktapur, this sort of place is also filled with minor and major temples.
 If you walk north from this temple, you’ll see a Salan Ganesh temple and behind it a giant manmade pond dedicated to Lord Ganesh.
 The pond is called Ganesh pokhari.

 There is another temple in front of the Dattatreya temple, named after the bhimsen temple.
 Bhimsen is said to be the god of trade.
-There is another franchise stone tap behind this temple of course named bhimsen pokhari.

-The Vishnu temple also called as Narayan temple is also set in front of the Dattatreya temple but in the right corner of the temple.
 These temples had their consequences, besides these temples, two more things made this square so valuable, The woodcarving museum and the brass and bronze museum.

 These museums have a large collection of woodcarvings as well as metal craftsmanship of the ancient Bhaktapur kingdom respectively.